 - a.
-Z will have to make an offer to all the other shareholders to acquire their shares in X Ltd. - b.
+Z will have to make an offer to all the other shareholders to acquire their shares in X I td - b.
 Z will be able to squeeze out the remaining shareholders of X Ltd to become the only shareholder. - c.
 The remaining shareholders will be able to rely on a compulsory acquisition to get transfer of Z's shares. - d.
-The remaining shareholders will be able to rely on the appraisal remedy to get paid the fair value of their shares.
+The remaining shareholders will be able to rely on the appraisal remedy to get paid the fair value of their shares. - e.

-e.
 There will be no special implications for either Z or the remaining shareholders.

 17. The boards of directors of E (Pty) Ltd and S (Pty) Ltd, two courier companies, have proposed that the two companies should join forces as their businesses might be more competitively operated as one.
 E (Pty) Ltd will, however, retain the international division of its business.
 S (Pty) Ltd only conducts business in South Africa.
-The idea is that the two companies will transfer all their assets and liabilities pertaining to their local operations to a new company, E&S (Pty) Ltd. E&S (Pty) Ltd will be deregistered.
+The idea is that the two companies will transfer all their assets and liabilities pertaining to their local operations to a new company, E&S (Pty) Ltd. E&S (Pty) Ltd is to be formed as part of the agreement between the two companies.
+S (Pty) Ltd will be deregistered.